affinidi/reference-app-affinidi-vault/samples/affinidi-usecase-eventi/README.md

   - Estimated time to complete the module: **10 min**

-- [**Module 4: (Optional) Building Consent-Driven Data Access for Recommendation**](/docs/iota-framework-recommendation.md): Implement workflows that ensure users have full control over their data, with emphasis on secure and transparent data sharing practices using [Affinidi Iota Framework](/docs/iota-framework-verification.md)
+- [**Module 4: (Optional) Building Consent-Driven Data Access for Recommendations**](/docs/iota-framework-recommendation.md): Implement workflows that ensure users have full control over their data, with emphasis on secure and transparent data sharing practices using [Affinidi Iota Framework](/docs/iota-framework-verification.md)
-  - Estimated time to complete the module: **10 min**
+  - Estimated time to complete the module: **5 min**

 By the end of these modules, you'll have a comprehensive understanding of how to leverage the Affinidi Trust Network (ATN) to build robust, user-centric interoperable applications.

+> [!WARNING]
+> This sample application are provided only as a guide to quickly explore and learn how to integrate the components of Affinidi Trust Network into your application.
+This is NOT a Production-ready implementation. **Please don't deploy this to a production environment.**

 ![Affinidi ATN Workshop](/docs/images/workshop.gif)